codeforamerica/mdc-inspectors-dashboard/README.md

 # mdc-feedback
 [MDC Fellowship 2015] Feedback Engine.
 Details TBA

-An example of how you edit in place.

 ### Development setup

 This application is built on Flask and Python.
 The app.py file describes the models and routes.